 The name Yggdrasil is a kenning, a mythological metaphor that is described in the Edda poem Hávamál.
 Yggdrasil is a combination of two words.
 Yggr, which is one of Odin’s names and means “the terrifier, the one who strikes all”.
 Drasill basically means “horse”, but in a majestic and ceremonial way.
 Therefore, the name Yggdrasil means Odin’s horse.

 The name should be understood in the context of Odin’s connection with the world tree.
-Odin who is always in the pursuit of more knowledge, once sacrificed himself on the tree to gain more knowledge.
+Odin who is always in pursuit of more knowledge, once sacrificed himself on the tree to gain more knowledge.

 I know that I hung on a windy tree